adster93/hobbymining/pages/hardware.md

 ---
 title: "Bitcoin Mining Hardware ASICs and Rigs"
 permalink: "/mining-hardware/"
-seotitle: "Bitcoin Mining Hardware ASIC & Rigs for Sale New & Used"
+seotitle: "Bitcoin Mining Hardware ASICs, USBs & Rigs Guide"
 layout: page
 ---

 Gone are the days of mining bitcoin from your computer with a Bitcoin USB miner.
-Today, you need the best bitcoin mining hardware to compete with large scale mining operations in China.
+Today, you need the best bitcoin mining hardware to compete with [large scale mining operations in China](/bitcoin-mining-in-china/).

 Hobby mining can still be fun and even slightly profitable if you have cheap electricity, a good bitcoin mining rig, and can find a place to get cheap Bitcoin mining hardware.